bcgreen24/searchobj-node-module/README.md

 A module for returning a key's value from a JavaScript object.
 It traverses the entire object and returns the value associated with the key, whether it's a string, JavaScript object, or array.

+###Motivation

+I was working on a personal project that involved consuming JSON files via an API, and had a need to grab the value of a particular key without knowing what the names of the keys higher in the tree were.

+I was consuming multiple JSON files, each of which had a slightly different structure except for the key I was interested in, which always had the same name and whose value was always an array of objects.
+So-- I wrote a helper function to find the key in question, and then decided to release it as a Node module, hoping it may be of use to others.

+###How It Works

 For example, with this object as a source:

     let test = {